 When the first Ball was held, on New Year’s Day, 1868, Clinton was a remote outpost of the Empire, 150 miles from Yale, the head of navigation on the Fraser River.
 Before British Columbia joined Confederation, before the railroad linked BC to the fledgling nation of Canada, people travelled by sleigh, horseback or on foot to the ‘finest stop on the Cariboo Road’, the Clinton Hotel.
 The Clinton Hotel was operated by Mary and Joseph Smith.
 The Smiths, with their partner Tom Marshall, purchased the former 47 Mile house in 1862.
 Mrs. Smith is credited with arranging the first Ball in the lobby of her Clinton Hotel.
-She couldn’t have dreamed that the event she planned to brighten a long cold winter in the wilds of New Caledonia would still be going strong almost 150 years later.
+She couldn’t have dreamed that the event she planned to brighten a long cold winter in the wilds of New Caledonia would still be going strong over 150 years later.

 Some of the earlier Balls lasted for up to a week, with dancing every night.
 Attendance was by invitation only and local ladies spent months planning, ordering gowns from Victoria, San Francisco, and even Europe.
 Some ladies brought whole trousseaus, and changed several times during the evening.
 Where else in the Cariboo could they display their finery?